eolver/Automated-Azure-Alerts/README.md

 It will set the alert for every matching resource type within the subscription.

+There is also logic in the script where if 1 of the resources requires a different threshold value than the others (Eg one app service is acceptable to have 10 seconds where the other 80 need a min of 2 seconds response time) you can add the metric name as a tag to that resoure and set the tag value as the threshhold value required.

+Tag: AverageResponseTime
+Value: 10

 the following 2 variables need to be defined for the script to successfully execute. (the action group must recide in the resource group defined)

 -Resource Group Name
 -Action Group Name

 ## Overview